ECB's Draghi says Q1 mkt pressure serious for euro zone

 "We know that banks experience now and will be experiencing, even more so, a very significant funding constraint, especially in the first quarter of 2012," he said.

-Turning to the future of the common currency, Draghi dismissed nay-sayers who doubt the sustainability of the euro.

-"I have no doubt whatsoever about the strength of the euro, about its permanence, about its irreversibility," he said.

-Draghi also said austerity programmes necessary to cut government debt would cause economic contraction within the single currency area, but only in the immediate future, and even that could be mitigated by economic reforms.
+Draghi said austerity programmes necessary to cut government debt would cause economic contraction within the single currency area.

 "What we want is that this contraction to be short-term and we want to activate all the channels that would enable confidence to return to markets, spreads to go down, costs of credit to go down, ultimately for job-creation to take off," he said.

-"Euro area economic activity should recover, albeit very gradually, in the course of 2012," he said, but added there was a danger of recession looming if banks don't lend to firms and private consumers, and that the central bank would do everything it can.
+"Euro area economic activity should recover, albeit very gradually, in the course of 2012," he added.

-"What we certainly want to avoid is that serious severe credit tightening that could induce a further slowdown of growth and a possible recession," Draghi said.
-"We want to avoid that."